RaeezAhmedMoosa/pdsnd_github/README.md

 as well as other information.
 This script must be interactive, in that it will allow a user to choose a city, choose a filter for the data and allow the user to view the raw data.

+### Files used
+BikeShare uses the following files:

+- bikeshare.py
+- .csv files for each city